Guy de Saint-Gelais: Taking arms

 In that year he was also among the nobles who responded to news of the Ottoman Empire's siege of Malta by travelling to the island to aid in the defence.
 Along with him would be the future comte de Brissac (count of Brissac), his relative the seigneur de Brantôme, the Florentine Strozzi and three hundred other gentilshommes (gentleman) under Strozzi's command.
 By the time of the parties arrival the Ottoman siege had already been lifted and thus the group devoted themselves to maritime privateering instead (Lanssac's first experience of naval warfare).
 Lanssac then travelled to Magyar Királyság (the kingdom of Hungary) where the main action against the Ottoman's was being fought.
 On this front the young duc de Guise (duke of Guise) was fighting with a small band.

 From 1567 to 1571 Lanssac served as the maire (mayor) of Bordeaux, something his father had done before him in 1556.
 His first election was on 1 August 1567, he was subsequently re-elected in August 1569.

 With the resumption of the civil wars in France in 1567 came a new opportunity to engage in royal service.
-The crown dispatched Lanssac to the Holy Roman Empire again so that he might entreat the Protestant prince the Pfalzgraf von Simmern (count-palatine of Simmern) against intervention in France in favour of the Protestant cause.
+The crown dispatched Lanssac to the Holy Roman Empire again so that he might entreat the Protestant prince the count palatine of Simmern against intervention in France in favour of the Protestant cause.
 He was unsuccessful in this endeavour, and the German prince would invade the kingdom in favour of the Protestants.

 Having returned from his diplomatic mission to France, he was subsequently captured by the Protestant rebels.
-The king's brother the Duke of Anjou had to intervene in his favour with the Protestant prince de Condé to secure his release as illustrated in a letter of 23 December 1567.
+The king's brother the duc d'Anjou had to intervene in his favour with the Protestant prince de Condé to secure his release as illustrated in a letter of 23 December 1567.

 Thanks to his father, Lanssac enjoyed receipt of property seized from rebels against the crown, as well as fines paid for crimes.